 As you can see from my other work I generally make very large pieces (literally scenery pieces for theater) so projects like "Le Petit" give me an opportunity to make things that are very small.

 All of the "Edward Series" is completely built by hand.
 The easels, frames, boxes and paintings themselves are all made by me in the scene shop that I normally make set pieces in.
-My staff observed "This is just a little bit on the crazy side, you know that right?"
+A co-worker observed "This is just a little bit on the crazy side, you know that right?"

 Each box and painting set takes about 18 to 24 hours to complete, spread out over a period of time to allow for drying, etc. All of the pieces are made from basic hobby balsa wood and wood glue.
 All of the paints (I use gouache, a gold leaf specialty paint and a gel stain) are water soluble save for a coating of polyurethane that gets sprayed on the painting surface at the very end of the process.
 The easels are hinged using craft paper.
 The ink used on all of the illustration work is a fine tip sharpie.